"A Window to America"

-Amerika Haus Cologne was opened in 1955 as a cultural and information center of the United States on a historic site - on the former grounds of the Apostelgymnasium in Cologne.
-Konrad Adenauer, the first German Chancellor and early promoter of transatlantic relations, once went to school there.
-Until its closure in 2007, Amerika Haus Köln was an important part of the US presence in North Rhine-Westphalia and served to foster German-American relations.
+Amerika Haus Cologne was opened in 1955 as a cultural and information center of the United States on a historic site, the former grounds of the Apostelgymnasium in Cologne.
+Konrad Adenauer, the first German Chancellor, an early promoter of transatlantic relations, was a student at said school.
+Until its closure in 2007, Amerika Haus Cologne was an important part of the American presence in North Rhine-Westphalia and served to foster German-American relations.

-During its first years, Amerika Haus Köln filled a cultural gap in city life.
+During its first years, Amerika Haus Cologne filled a cultural gap in city life.
 It offered an extensive program with concerts, lectures, exhibitions, as well as film and theatre performances.
-Its own library offered access to American literature, and even an info-mobile bus in NRW.
-The Amerika Houses played an important role and contributed substantially to the reconstruction of democratic education in Germany after the Second World War.
+Its library offered access to American literature and they operated an "info-mobile" bus which was driven through NRW.
+The Amerika Haus played an important role in and contributed substantially to the reconstruction of democratic education in Germany after the Second World War.

-Towards the end of the 60s, Amerika Haus Cologne was repeatedly confronted with public protests against US politics, e.g. in connection with the Vietnam War.
-Social and political changes of this time, such as the women's and civil rights movements found thematic implementation in the Amerika Haud program.
+Towards the end of the 60s, Amerika Haus Cologne was repeatedly confronted with public protests against US political decisions, for example their role in the War in Vietnam.
+Social and political changes of this time, such as the Women's Movement and Civil Rights Movement, were central themes of the Amerika Haus programming of the time.

-With the end of the Cold War the challenges of modern societies moved to the center of the program work: questions of immigration and integration, the reform of the welfare state, environmental problems, and the consequences of globalization were taken into account in the program.
+With the end of the Cold War the center of their programming shifted toward a focus on the trials of a newly forming modernity, addressing such questions as those of immigration and integration, the reform of the welfare state, environmental concerns, and the consequences of globalization.

-After the 9/11 attacks in 2001, the fight against international terrorism became the most important topic of the Amerika Haus’ work.
+In response to the September 11th attacks in 2001, the fight against international terrorism became the most important topic of the Amerika Haus’ work.

-From 1955, Amerika Haus Köln was part of the independent "US Information Service".
-After the integration of the "US Information Service" into the US State Department, Amerika Haus Cologne served as the public relations department of the US Consulate General in North Rhine-Westphalia from 1999 onwards.
+From 1955, Amerika Haus Cologne was part of the independent "U.S. Information Service".
+After the integration of the "U.S. Information Service" into the U.S. Department of State in 1999, Amerika Haus Cologne served as the public relations department of the U.S. Consulate General in North Rhine-Westphalia.

-In September 2007, the department was integrated into the US Consulate General in Düsseldorf and Amerika Haus Cologne was closed.
-It was the last remaining Amerika Haus in American administration in Germany.
+In September 2007, the public relations department was integrated into the U.S. Consulate General's Office in Düsseldorf and Amerika Haus Cologne was closed.
+This was the last remaining Amerika Haus run by the American administration in Germany.
 Today, the listed building designed by architect Rudolf Schickmann houses the Fritz Thyssen Foundation.